CORI-Lab/R-sessions/README.md

 * [STAT545 @ UBC](http://stat545.com/): Data wrangling, exploration, and analysis with R by [Jenny Bryan](https://github.com/jennybc)

-> Prerequists
+> Prerequisites

-Install R and RStudio, click on this link for instructions from STAT454
+Please install R and RStudio, click on this [link](http://stat545.com/block000_r-rstudio-install.html) for instructions from STAT454

+---

+###Topics:

-Day 1| Wednesday 28th Feb:
+Day 1| Wednesday 28th Feb: Getting started
-Do this before:

-● Reinforcement of objective-driven and organized data science: what to do before you even have your data o Objectives and ‘working backwards’ o Database naming and structure o File naming and version control
+* Reinforcement of objective-driven and organized data science: what to do before you even have your data
+* Objectives and ‘working backwards’
+* Database naming and structure
+* File naming and version control
-● RStudio orientation & best practices for organizing your analysis [workspace, R projects].
+* RStudio orientation & best practices for organizing your analysis [workspace, R projects].
-● Documenting your analysis: quick intro into RMarkdown ● Creating variables
+* Documenting your analysis: quick intro into RMarkdown
+* Creating variables
-● Data types in R and coding basics
+* Data types in R and coding basics
-● What is a data frame, creating one & getting basic info about it Session 2: Exploratory Data Analysis | Intro to dplyr & ggplot (3 hrs) ● Finding, transforming & extracting data
+* What is a data frame, creating one & getting basic info about it

+Day 2 | Friday 2nd March: Exploratory Data Analysis, Intro to dplyr & ggplot.

+* Importing data
+* Finding, transforming & extracting data
-● Getting summary statistics & other calculations from a dataset ● Adding new variables to your dataset
+* Getting summary statistics & other calculations from a dataset
-● Importing data (CSV)
+* Adding new variables to your dataset
-● Ggplot basics
+* Ggplot basics
-● Missing values & outliers
+* Missing values & outliers